-Any items of feedback regarding the supervision process?
-This items of recuback regarding the supervision process.
-Notes: Questions for Administrators (only for interns) Is the intern performing duties and responsibilities to the best of your knowledge?
-Is the intern is supporting your school team through collaborative efforts to the best of your knowledge? to the intern to supporting your sensor team through commonative errors to the sest of your into wiedge.
+• What are the targets for growth?
+How are those targets for growth being addressed? • How does the student respond to corrective feedback? • Any items of feedback regarding the supervision process?
+Note 25: Outo ctions for Administrators & SDED Toachor(s) Ques Is the student performing duties and responsibilities to the best of your knowledge? • Is the student performing duties and responsibilities to the best of your knowledge? • Is the student performing duties and responsibilities to the best of your knowledge?
+Is the student is supporting your school team through collaborative efforts to the best of your knowledge?
 Any items of feedback I can pass along to our program?
-Any items of feedback to our intern?
-Notes: Direct Observation Summary Observation activity: Observation activity.
-Noted strengths:
+Any items of feedback to our student?

+Direct Observation Summary

+Observation Summary:

+Noted Strengths:

+Noted areas for improvement:

+Helpful tips and recommendations: